Crab Defense (boxing style)

 Crab Defense, also known as the Crab Shell or Crab Style, is a style of fighting primarily used in boxing.
-Variations of this style use the Cross-armed Guard, Reverse Cross-armed Guard and the Philly Shell or Michigan Defense.
-Crab Style fighters Floyd Mayweather Jr., Pernell Whitaker, James Toney, Sugar Ray Robinson, Bernard Hopkins and Nicolino Locche are widely considered some of the greatest defensive boxers of all time.
-Crab Style is considered one of the oldest styles in modern boxing, but variations of this defense are used in several martial arts.
+Variations of this style include the Cross-armed Guard and Reverse Cross-armed Guard, as well as the Philly Shell or Michigan Defense.
+Crab style fighters Floyd Mayweather Jr., Pernell Whitaker, James Toney, Sugar Ray Robinson, Bernard Hopkins and Nicolino Locche are widely considered some of the greatest defensive boxers of all time.
+Crab style is considered one of the oldest styles in modern boxing, but variations of this defense are used in several martial arts.

 Stance

-Crab Style relies primarily on a bladed, or side, stance.
+Crab style relies primarily on a bladed, or side, stance.
 The fighter gives the appearance of using a sideways motion towards the opponent which resembles the sideways movement of a crab.
-When the Crab Style is used in certain martial arts, however, such as Muay Thai or Mixed Martial Arts, the fighter often adopts more of a squared stance to defend against leg kicks.
+When the crab style is used in certain martial arts, however, such as Muay Thai or Mixed Martial Arts, the fighter often adopts more of a squared stance to defend against leg kicks.

 Guard

-Variations of Crab Style use different guards including:
+Variations of crab style use different guards including: